Best Categories for Luggage & Bags

 Luggage > Luggage Sets

-Luggage sets offer the highest average order value in the category, typically 2-3x a single piece.
-Customers see strong value in coordinated sets and they are among the most popular gift items during holiday seasons.
-Conversion rates for sets are notably higher than individual pieces.
+Luggage sets have the highest average order value in the category, typically 2-3x the price of a single piece.
+Shoppers love the coordinated look, and sets are among the most popular holiday gifts.
+Conversion rates for sets are noticeably higher than for individual pieces.

 Wallets & Card Holders